 *Avocados provide a wide variety of health benefits, according to research in the National Institute of Health’s database.
 (11)

-*They offer essential minerals, boost heart health, lower cholesterol, & more.
-(12)
+*They offer essential minerals, help with boosting heart health, lower cholesterol, & more.

 (from the Bob’s Red Mill Organic Flaxseed Meal that I use)

 *Flax seeds contain a boatload of good things: fiber, protein, heart-healthy fatty acids, & more.

 Tip: I eat the flaxseed meal, not the whole, uncrushed flax seeds.

 I believe I absorb more of flax’s nutrients this way, since whole flax seeds often pass through our digestive system intact.

 Give it a try sometime, you’ll see this with your own two eyes 😄.